 - .1 The complete work under this trade shall be governed by the dictates of good practice in all details of materials and methods even if not minutely specified.
-The work shall be properly coordinated with the requirements of other units of work specified in other sections. - .2 All concrete work shall be constructed in accordance with the Standard Drawings in locations noted on the plans.
-The dimensions shall be as specified on the drawings and in the Bid Form. - .3 The Contractor shall notify the City of Prince Albert prior to the removal of any existing street and traffic signs.
+The work shall be properly coordinated with the requirements of other units of work specified in other sections. - .2 All concrete work shall be constructed in accordance with the Standard Drawings. - .3 The Contractor shall notify the City of Prince Albert prior to the removal of any existing street and traffic signs.
 The Contractor will notify the City of Prince Albert upon construction completion to ensure that signs are replaced.